emd4600/CppRevEng/README.md

  - `member_detour`: for non-static, non-virtual methods.
  - `virtual_detour`: for non-static, virtual methods.

-These macros are class declarations, so you must follow them with a {};  - don't forget the final semicolon!
+These macros are struct declarations, so you must follow them with a {};  - don't forget the final semicolon!
-Also, use the `public:` keyword when defining the detoured method.

 All macros take at least two parameters:
  - `name`: A unique name to identify the detour object.
 You will use it to attach the detour.